-Crime: Passports, cash, and credit cards are favorite targets of thieves.
-The Embassy regularly receives reports of pickpocketing on the trains between Budapest and Vienna.
-Be especially mindful of your belongings when traveling this route.
+Passports, cash, and credit cards are favorite targets of thieves.
+The Embassy regularly receives reports of pickpocketing on the trains between Budapest and Vienna, so please be especially mindful of your belongings when traveling this route.
 There have been some instances in Budapest where U.S. citizens were overcharged exorbitant prices for food, beverages, or taxi services.
 Always verify the cost before making a purchase.

 General tips to avoid becoming a victim of crime:

-Hungarian authorities are responsible for investigating and prosecuting crimes committed in Hungary.
-Report crimes to the local police by calling 107 or 112 (for English only speakers).
+Victims of Crime: Hungarian authorities are responsible for investigating and prosecuting crimes committed in Hungary.
+Report crimes to the local police by calling 112.

 See our webpage on help for U.S. victims of crime overseas.